matterhorn103/avo_xtb/README.md

 # Requirements

 Currently, the extension does not download the `xtb` binary automatically, and they are not bundled with Avogadro. `xtb` (and `crest` for conformer searches) must be obtained separately.
-There are three options that will make `xtb` visible to the extension:
+There are four options that will make `xtb` visible to the extension:
 1. Install xtb with `conda` from conda-forge and start Avogadro within the `conda` environment
-2. Download the xtb binary and put it into the system PATH
+2. Manually download the `xtb` binary and put it into the system PATH
-3. Download xtb and place it entirely within the `Avogadro/commands/avo_xtb/` directory
+3. Manually download `xtb` and place it entirely within the `Avogadro/commands/avo_xtb/` directory
+4. Use the "Get xtb..." function within Avogadro after installing this extension

+`xtb` and `crest` are distributed by the Grimme group under the LGPL license v3.
+The authors of Avogadro and avo_xtb bear no responsibility for xtb or crest or the contents of the Grimme group's repositories.
+Source code for the programs is available at the repositories linked above.

 # Cite